pgtipping/Synthalyst/memory-bank/activeContext.md

 We are transitioning to Phase 3, focusing on Enhanced LLM Integration after completing Phase 2.

 ### Recent Updates

+#### ApplyRight and Interview Prep Integration [2024-07-10 10:30:00]

+- Implemented data sharing functionality between ApplyRight and Interview Prep
+- Added job title and company name fields to the JobDescription component
+- Implemented localStorage storage for job details, resume text, and timestamp
+- Added a "Next Steps" section in ApplyRight with cards for Interview Prep and Career Bundle
+- Created notification system in Interview Prep for data imported from ApplyRight
+- Added functionality to clear imported data and navigate back to ApplyRight
+- Fixed linter errors and improved overall user experience

 #### Accessibility and SEO Improvements Completed [2025-03-12 20:27:00]